gregvissing/frontrowgreg-blog/src/posts/creating-an-admin-documentation-that-anyone-can-uses.md

 ---
 An unfortunate reality of website projects is that it will need to be maintained by the client without the developer's supervision.
 To avoid future website maintenance complaints or concerns I decided that the documentation would need to be catered to all audiences, include clear instructions for updating the website and give the client a sense of ownership & confidence during the website hand-off meeting.

-A useful skill that I developed early in my development career was creating a documentation for various SharePoint/InfoPath projects I completed during a previous job.
-By the time I started my first custom WordPress development position, my documentation skills were something I really emphasized during job interviews.
-During th
+A useful skill that I developed early in my development career was creating documentation manuals for various SharePoint/InfoPath projects I completed during a previous job.
+By the time I started my first custom WordPress development position, my documentation skills were something I really emphasized as a useful skill set.
+During